State environment protection policies

 - identifies strategic actions and tools to address activities that pose a risk to Victoria’s water environments.

 It is vitally important that the strategic measures in the attainment program support, integrate and build upon the existing environmental management arrangements that Victoria has in place.
 EPA works with others on a number of issues.

-EPA has prepared publication 905 (PDF 1.25MB), which describes in more detail why we need to protect Victoria’s waters and how the Waters of Victoria policy helps us to do this.
+EPA has prepared a policy impact assessment (publication 905), which describes in more detail why we need to protect Victoria’s waters and how the Waters of Victoria policy helps us to do this.